CrowdArt/Javascript-Methods/Objects/README.md

 Objects are composed of attributes.
 If an attribute contains a function, it is considered to be a method of the object.
 Otherwise, the attribute is considered a property.

 ## Object Properties
+* `objectName.objectProperty = propertyValue` - syntax for adding a property to an object.
+* `var str = document.title` - title property of the document object.

+## Object Methods
+Methods are the functions that let the object do something or let something be done to it.
+There is a small difference between a function and a method -